ArnaudHemmerle/data-analysis-on-sirius/chapters/xrr/genx/build-model.md

 Now we will proceed with a more complex system than a simple liquid-gas interface.
 We will build the model step-by-step and estimate the initial guesses for the various parameters.

 The data correspond to a monolayer of the phospholipid DPPS (1,2-Dipalmitoyl-sn-glycero-3-phosphoserine, 16:0/16:0 PS), at the helium-water interface, at an area-per-molecule of 0.38 nm$^2$ (surface pressure of 40 mN/m).
-The data file can be downloaded [here](../../../_static/SIRIUS_2024_09_20_4556-4640_XRR.dat).
-We will start with a simple GenX file where the data have already been imported, available [here](../../../_static/dpps_init.hgx).
+The data file can be downloaded [here](../../../_static/xrr/genx/SIRIUS_2024_09_20_4556-4640_XRR.dat) (right-click>Save link as).
+We will start with a simple GenX file where the data have already been imported, available [here](../../../_static/xrr/genx/dpps_init.hgx).

 ## Model the lipid